How to sidestep a summer heat rash

 When the heat waves start and you’re on top of lathering up the sunscreen, your skin has the best chance of avoiding the regrettable sunburn.
 But a classic sunburn isn’t the only summer bummer that can happen to your skin under the sun.
 Heat rash is another skin irritation that can be uncomfortable, cause worry and should be treated properly.

-Before you find yourself searching for images of “heat rash” on the Internet, let’s look at a few key things to know.
+Before you find yourself searching for images of “heat rash” on Google, let’s look at a few key things to know.
 Like, how does it even happen?

 Learn what to spot